-Multi-Year Variable Remuneration (Long-Term Incentive (LTI))
+Multi-year variable remuneration (long-term incentive (LTI))

-Another component of variable remuneration is that the members of the Management Board are also promised multi-year variable compensation in the form of an LTI bonus on the basis of a share-based virtual performance share plan.
+Another component of variable remuneration is that the members of the Management Board are also promised multi-year variable remuneration in the form of an LTI bonus on the basis of a share-based virtual performance share plan.
 By linking the share price of Instone Group shares, incentives are provided for the Management Board to promote the long-term and sustainable development of the Instone Group.
-In addition, the interests of shareholders and the Management Board are strengthened.
+It also strengthens the alignment of interests between shareholders and the Management Board.